digital-asset/docs.daml.com/docs/2.7.0/docs/app-dev/explicit-contract-disclosure.rst

 which can be read from the Ledger API via the active contracts and transactions queries (see :ref:`Reading from the ledger <reading-from-the-ledger>`).

-The stakeholder can then share the disclosed contract details to the submitter off-ledger (i.e. outside of Daml) by conventional means (e.g. HTTPS, SFTP, e-mail etc.).
+The stakeholder can then share the disclosed contract details to the submitter off-ledger (outside of Daml) by conventional means, such as HTTPS, SFTP, or e-mail.
 A :ref:`DisclosedContract <com.daml.ledger.api.v1.DisclosedContract>` can be constructed from the fields of the same name from the original contract's ``CreatedEvent``.

 .. note:: Only contracts created starting with Canton 2.6 can be shared as disclosed contracts.